 Ettinghausen, Richard.
 "Reports of the Departments: Islamic Art."
 Metropolitan Museum of Art Bulletin vol. 28, no. 2 (1969). pp. 79–81, ill. p.
 80 (b/w).

 Welch, Anthony, ed.
 Shah 'Abbas and the Arts of Isfahan.
-New York: Asia House Gallery, 1973. no. 82, pp. 115, 119, ill. p.
+Cambridge and New York: Asia House Gallery, 1973. no. 82, pp. 115, 119, ill. p.
 115 (b/w).

-Ekhtiar, Maryam, Sheila R. Canby, Navina Haidar, and Priscilla P. Soucek, ed.
+Ekhtiar, Maryam, Priscilla P. Soucek, Sheila R. Canby, and Navina Haidar, ed.
 Masterpieces from the Department of Islamic Art in The Metropolitan Museum of Art.
-1st ed. ed.
-New York: The Metropolitan Museum of Art, 2011. no. 156, pp. 230-231, ill. p.
+1st ed.
+New York: The Metropolitan Museum of Art, 2011. no. 156, pp. 230–31, ill. p.
 230 (color).

 Ekhtiar, Maryam, and Claire Moore, ed.
 "A Resource for Educators."
 In Art of the Islamic World.
-New York: The Metropolitan Museum of Art, 2012. pp. 216-217, ill. pl.
+New York: The Metropolitan Museum of Art, 2012. pp. 216–17, ill. pl.
 44 (color).